traefik/traefik/docs/basics.md

     interval = "10s"
 ```

-To use a different port for the healthcheck:
+To use a different port for the health check:
 ```toml
 [backends]
   [backends.backend1]